How Do I Safeguard Myself From Phishing?

 What To Do If You Are Being Phished?

-If you receive a fake phone call, take down the caller’s information and report it to your local authorities.
+If you receive a fake phone call, take down the caller’s information and report it to your local authorities as well as your local credit union or bank.
 In the United States, use the FTC Complaint Assistant form.

 If you receive a fake email, delete it immediately.
 Be sure to empty your trash so that you don’t accidentally open the link later.